dotnet-architecture/eShopOnContainers/deploy/aro/readme.md

 For more information on ARO, please read the [ARO documentation](https://docs.openshift.com/aro/welcome/index.html).

 For more information about YAML pipelines read the [Azure DevOps documentation](https://docs.microsoft.com/azure/devops/pipelines/get-started-yaml?view=azure-devops.

+Here is a [video](https://youtu.be/NFKcEj-PKM4) explaining how all of this works with Azure DevOps and ARO :)